-In the table below you will see the four different enrichment options you can choose.
-The vast majority of Dunottar students will take three A Level subjects and will then choose one enrichment option to add to these A Level subject choices.
-Students can choose from the Extended Project Qualification, an interesting vocational Level 3 certificate in Sports Leadership, the ASDAN Certificate of Personal Effectiveness and the Accreditation in Spanish for Business.
+In the table below you will see the three different enrichment options you can choose.
+The vast majority of Dunottar students will take three A-level subjects and will then choose one enrichment option to add to these A-level subject choices.
+Students can choose from the Extended Project Qualification, an interesting vocational Level 3 certificate in Sports Leadership and the ASDAN Certificate of Personal Effectiveness.

-A Levels Enrichment Options No. of Terms / End Date Maximum UCAS Points for Enrichment Option Students will take three A Level subjects plus one enrichment options block.
-There are four enrichment option blocks to select from.
-3 A Levels + Extended Project Qualification 4 / January Yr 13 Up to 28 UCAS points depending on grade 3 A Levels + Sports Leadership (Level 3) 4 / January Yr 13 16 3 A Levels + ASDAN Certificate of Personal Effectiveness (Level 3) 4 / January Yr 13 16 3 A Levels + Accreditation in Languages for Business 4 / January Yr 13 16
+A-levels Enrichment Options No. of Terms / End Date Maximum UCAS Points for Enrichment Option Students will take three A-level subjects plus one enrichment options block.
+There are three enrichment option blocks to select from.
+3 A-levels + Extended Project Qualification 4 / January Yr 13 Up to 28 UCAS points depending on grade 3 A-levels + Sports Leadership (Level 3) 4 / January Yr 13 16 3 A-levels + ASDAN Certificate of Personal Effectiveness (Level 3) 4 / January Yr 13 16

-^{} In a small number of cases, a student may wish to study for only 2 A Levels, plus one Enrichment Block option.
+^{} In a small number of cases, a student may wish to study for only 2 A-levels, plus one Enrichment Block option.
 If that is your preference, please discuss that route with Mrs Hislop, Deputy Head (Academic).